 The Ring of Brodgar

 Further to the recognition that the Stones of Stenness may not have been completed, neither is it clear that the work of creating the Ring of Brodgar stone circle was actually finished.
-This is a large ring of stones, differing from the Stones of Stenness, mainly in that it is huge.

 “The original number of stones is uncertain.
 At the present time the position of at least forty can be identified, and there are spaces for twenty more, if it is assumed that they were erected at approximately equal distances apart.
-This would bring the total in the original plan to sixty, the number suggested by Thomas many years ago (1946, 299).”
+This would bring the total in the original plan to sixty, the number suggested by Thomas many years ago (1946, 299).

 Today, the stone circle comprises 21 erect monoliths.
 The position of a further ten is represented by either stumps or packing stones projecting through the turf.
 Two more stones lie prone just inside each causeway respectively.
 Of the standing monoliths, eight were re-erected in 1906-7, and we can have confidence in their accurate position as the H. M. Office of Works were scrupulous in locating the appropriate sockets at both the Stones of Stenness and Ring of Brodgar (J. N. G. Ritchie 1988).
 Nonetheless, it is clear that out of c.
-60 stones only 13 remained standing.
-(Downes) “
+60 stones only 13 remained standing."
+(Downes)

 At Vestra Fiold on the west coast, a partially quarried stone that conforms to this design has been discovered and excavated.
 It is cut out and ready to move, but has not been taken, suggesting that work on the Ring of Brodgar, for which it was destined, was halted before it was completed.
 This is yet another fragment of evidence that suggests that a large group of people halted work operations on an Orkney monument, and removed themselves from the territory.